parallelchain-io/parallelchain-protocol/Runtime.md

 ### Staking commands

 The actual amount of tokens that could be withdrawn, staked, or unstaked by the final three kinds of commands depends on timing and ordering, factors that users do not have precise control over.
-For example, the number of tokens that can be withdrawn can change significantly between epochs, as a deposit's [bonded balance](World%20State.md#delegated-proof-of-stake) decreases, or increases.
+For example, the number of tokens that can be withdrawn from a deposit can change significantly between epochs as the deposit's [bonded balance](Blockchain.md#delegated-proof-of-stake) decreases, or increases.

 Therefore, these commands accept as input a "max amount" instead of a precise amount.
 These commands try to withdraw, stake, or unstake as close to the maximum amount as possible, and inform the precise amount in its return value.